By Margaret Hurley. Co-writer You Can Teach Grammar

 Another simple way to deal with probable problematic language is to get students to use their deduction skills to approximate the meaning, with directed questioning such as, “Is it positive or negative?
 Higher or lower?
 Better or worse?”
 If this is sufficient to get the gist, then leave it at that and move on to the target language.

 Teaching Vocabulary, Grammar, and Pronunciation

 Having dealt with the inevitable problematic language, the real value of authentic listening material can be extracted.
 If the material has been wisely chosen, it will contain target elements.
 Vocabulary and grammar are the most obvious.
 But authentic listening material is a particularly rich source for language elements that are less frequently given focus in the classroom.

 Pronunciation is at the top of the list.
 In addition to the basic vowel and consonant sounds, authentic listening material is an outstanding resource for teaching intonation stress in context, both syllable stress within words, and word stress within sentences.

-Properly chosen and designed, lessons featuring authentic listening material can be among the most memorable for students.
+Properly chosen and designed, ESL lessons featuring authentic listening material such as radio shows or podcasts can be among the most memorable for students.